Tangram: Open-Source OpenGL Maps

 Tangram is an open-source map renderer designed to grant you ludicrous levels of control over your map design.
-By drawing vector tiles live in a web browser or mobile device, it allows real-time map design, display, and interactivity.
+By drawing vector data live in a web browser or mobile device, it allows real-time map design, display, and interactivity.

 Using OpenGL, Tangram saddles and rides your graphics card into a new world of cartographic exploration.
 Animated shaders, 3D buildings, and dynamic filtering can be combined to produce effects normally seen only in science fiction.

-Because Tangram draws maps live on-screen, you can update styling properties in real-time, instantly.
+Because Tangram draws maps live onscreen, you can update styling properties in real time, instantly.
 But changing the color is just the beginning – as every Tangram map is a 3D scene, you also have control over lights and cameras.

 In this example, an isometric camera’s perspective is varied along with the color and direction of a light, resulting in a time-lapse drone’s-eye view.